 The total number of shares which may be allotted and issued upon exercise of all options (excluding, for this purpose, options which have lapsed in accordance with the terms of the 2015 Share Option Scheme and any other share option scheme of the Group) to be granted under the 2015 Share Option Scheme and any other share option scheme of the Group must not in aggregate exceed 329,130,249, representing 10% of the issued share capital of the Company as at the Adoption Date of the 2015 Share Option Scheme.
-During the financial year ended 30 June 2021, a total of 252,360,000 share options were granted under the 2015 Share Option Scheme (excluded options which have lapsed).
+The number of share options available for grant under the 2015 Share Option Scheme at 1 July 2022 and 30 June 2023 were 249.